The Mayor of Saffron Walden

 The Mayor of Saffron Walden 2016-17 is Councillor Dr. Richard Freeman and his consort is his wife, Jan.
 The Mayor's chosen charities this year will benefit local people suffering from dementia.

-Saffron Walden Dementia Action Alliance is a charity which wants Saffron Walden to be a community where people living with dementia are treated with respect, dignity and given as much independence as possible whilst their carers are supported and enabled to enjoy a good quality of life.
+Saffron Walden Dementia Action Alliance is a charity which aims for Saffron Walden to be a community where people living with dementia are treated with respect, dignity and given as much independence as possible whilst their carers are supported and enabled to enjoy a good quality of life.
 They help local shops, businesses and service providers:

 - Recognise the signs of dementia;